w3f/polkadot-wiki/docs/learn/learn-nominator.md

   to payout their staking service clients and therefore do not provide any rewards to external nominators.
 The commission is just one piece of the puzzle you should consider when picking nominating validators.
-- **total stake**: The total amount of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :Kusama }} tokens staked by nominators and the validator (i.e. own stake, see below).
+- **total stake**: The total amount of tokens staked by nominators and the validator (i.e. own stake, see below).
-- **own stake**: The amount of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :Kusama }} tokens the validator has put up as a stake.
+- **own stake**: The amount of tokens the validator has put up as a stake.
 A higher own stake can be considered as having more "skin in the game".
 This can imply increased trustworthiness.
 However, a validator not having a large amount of "own stake" is not automatically untrustworthy, as the validator could nominate from a different address.
 - **return**: Average annual yield paid out to nominators (i.e. number of rewards divided by the number of bonded tokens).
 Note that nominating those with a higher yield may not guarantee similar future performance.